Your Go-To Guide on How to Elope in Norway

 Norway is a country with breathtaking scenery, so there’re many places to elope in Norway.
 I live in Northern Norway, with breathtaking locations such as Senja Island, Lyngen alps, Tromsø and surrounding areas as my next door neighbour, and these places just have to been experienced.
 They’re magical!

 Lofoten consists of several islands and is known for the steep mountains, white beaches, and breathtaking scenery.
-If you want the most dramatic scenery that Norway has to offer, I would say Lofoten is your places.
+If you want the most dramatic scenery that Norway has to offer for your Norway elopement, I would say Lofoten is your places.
 Leknes and Svolvær are the biggest towns in Lofoten, and you can easily get here with a domestic flight or ferry from Bodø.

 In Lofoten you can enjoy activities like hiking, kayaking, fishing, boat tours and fishing, RIB safari and skiing.
 The northern lights can be seen between September to April.
 Lofoten also has a lot of restaurants, from high-end fine dining to pubs and cafes, museums and galleries.
 In other words, you have a lot to experience on these islands.

 Senja is less known than for example Lofoten, but it’s an amazing place and very similar to Lofoten with high mountains and beautiful views of the sea.
-If you love hiking, well then Senja is definitively for you.
+If you love to hike on your elopement, well then Senja is definitively for you.
 The easiest way to get here is with a domestic flight from Oslo to Bardufoss, and then rent a car.
 From Tromsø the drive is about 3 hours.

 This place has one of the most dramatic scenery in Norway with high peaks, blue glaciers, and beautiful views over the sea.
 The drive from Tromsø is around 2 hours one way.